 Field-hunting tip

-Look in hydrothermal veins, uranium deposits country — that is the host setting where ferroselite typically forms.
+Look in hydrothermal veins, uranium deposits country, the host setting where ferroselite typically forms.
 If you start seeing clausthalite, uraninite, calcite in float, you are in the right ground.
 Field specimens usually show a acicular or fibrous crystals, massive aggregates, granular habit, so train your eye for that shape before scanning the outcrop.